iFixit/formy/readme.md

 Functions:
 ```
+onChangeFactory(input): Returns an onChange event handler that maps an input's value to the form's state.

+getStatefulInputs(): Returns the form's Form.Input.Component child elements with props matching the form's state.

-requestIsValid(): Returns a promise that resolves to a Boolean if all the instance's input values are valid.
+requestIsValid(): Returns a promise that resolves to a Boolean if all the form's input values are valid.
 ```

 ##